solonovamax/intellij-extra-icons-plugin/themes/THEMES.md

 ## Downloadable Icon Packs

-:warning: *Warning, if you use the new UI: the new UI is a bit buggy.
-You may have to restart the IDE several times in order to see the new icons.
-This is totally random.
-At least, when it fails, it simply doesn't replace icons: the Icon Pack doesn't work, but it won't break your IDE and you will continue to see the regular icons.*
-:warning: *Unfortunately, this is a problem on the JetBrains side, and I can do nothing for now.
-Sorry for that. **[Up-voting this issue](https://youtrack.jetbrains.com/issue/IDEA-321006/cant-override-IDE-SVG-icons-using-IconPathPatcher-in-newUI) would help**.
-Thanks!*

 ### How-To

 Download a JSON Icon Pack (see Themes below), then go to Extra Icons settings, and hit <kbd>Import from file</kbd> button.